Codecademy/docs/content/python/concepts/comments/comments.md

 ---
 Title: 'Comments'
-Description: 'A comment is a piece of text in a program used to explain code.
-Python uses the # character to start a comment, which extends to the end of the line.'
+Description: 'A comment is a piece of text in a program used to explain code.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'